-Nicole is a Retirement Plan Consultant who partners with organizations that care about their employees and wants them to attain financial independence in retirement.
+Nicole is the Director of Retirement Plan Services who partners with organizations that care about their employees and wants them to attain financial independence in retirement.
 For employers who embrace their fiduciary responsibility, Nicole assists in navigating the complex and evolving compliance procedures surrounding retirement plans.

 While Nicole was growing up, her family moved from their hometown in Iowa, moving five times before settling in New Jersey.
 Her father worked for a nationwide company who promoted from within and valued detailed and goal-oriented individuals.
 At a young age, Nicole learned the meaning of a strong work ethic and quickly learned how to adapt to being the “new kid” in class.

 Using the drive she learned from her father and her plan oriented mind, she began her career as a financial advisor.
 It soon became apparent that Nicole’s passion was centered on retirement planning and collaborating with owners and executives to construct effective retirement plan programs for their employees.
 The variety of detailed oriented investment and compliance procedures with the social aspect of talking with people to help them feel confident about planning for their future is an ideal mix for Nicole.